WIVIV/hackfest_2023/README.md

 ### Problem Statement
 Cashflow lending is predicated on analysts cranking out Diary Notes (DNs) and Credit Memos (CMs).
-We have automated the spreading, calculation of financial ratios, and modeling of PDs.
+We have automated the spreading, calculation of financial ratios, and modelling of PDs.
 However, the completion of DNs and CMs is still manual.

 ### Solution
-We propose using LLMs (Language Model-based Lending Machines) to query and analyze financial reports, enabling a more efficient credit analysis workflow.
+We propose using LLMs (Language Model-based Lending Machines) to query and analyse financial reports, enabling a more efficient credit analysis workflow.
 Our solution involves building a web app that augments the current workflow by producing draft DNs and CMs.
 Analysts can then refine these drafts prior to submission.

 ### Time to Market
 We estimate a time frame of 6 months to develop and implement this solution.
 To ensure the best outcome, we recommend developing it in conjunction with Front Line teams to gather input from bankers.